How do I top up my pension?

 Maximise your bonus

-If you receive bonuses from your employer, you may be able to obtain more value by requesting an employer pension contribution instead.
+If you receive bonuses from your employer, you may be able to get better value by asking for an employer pension contribution instead.

 When is a good time to pay more into my pension?

 You can make additional payments into your pension at any time.
-Just remember that you can’t access your pension until you’re 55 (at the earliest), so don’t pay in any savings that you may need before then.
+Just remember that you can’t access your pension until you’re 55 at the earliest (rising to 57 in 2028), so don’t pay in any savings that you may need in the meantime.

-Once you reach 55, you can transfer savings into your pension knowing that you can access them again if you need to.
+Once you reach 55, you could transfer savings into your pension (and get tax relief on the contribution) knowing that you can access them again if you need to.

-Be aware however that a pension is not like a bank account, and that there can be drawbacks to accessing your pension too early – see below.
+Be aware, however, that a pension is not like a bank account, and there may be drawbacks to accessing your pension too early – see below.
 A financial adviser can help you decide what to do.

 What are the drawbacks of transferring savings into my pension?